GabrielCalin/PlotKing/roadmap.md

 ## ✅ Phase 1 — Core Validation & Quality of Life

-3. **Generate Plot Idea**
-   - Generate **similar plot ideas** based on user input.
-   - Serves as the starting point for the book generation pipeline.

 4. **Pipeline Control & Execution Flow**
    - Allow users to **select which parts of the generation pipeline to execute**:
      - Expanded Plot